Academic and Related Policies

 WITHDRAWAL WITH ACADEMIC PREJUDICE

-Any student dropping courses except under the provisions outlined under Withdrawing Without Academic Prejudice will have the letter grade DRF and a numeric grade of 0% entered on his or her record for each course withdrawal.
+Any student dropping courses except under the provisions outlined under Withdrawing Without Academic Prejudice will have the letter grade DRF (Dropped Fail) and a numeric grade of 0% entered on his or her record for each course withdrawal.

 REQUIRED WITHDRAWAL AND RE-ADMISSION

 The Faculty reserves the right to require a student at the end of any semester either to withdraw from Queen's College or to continue as a part‑time student, if professional and/or academic assessments warrant such action.
 A student who has been required to withdraw from any of the degree programs may apply for readmission after a period of two full years from the time of the required withdrawal.